libu40/Recipe-Management/README.md

 more, but I needed to finish the task for today.

-The REST endpoints for testing are being attached as a collection in the project source code directory under the name **[postman-collection](https://github.com/libu40/Recipe-Management/blob/main/postman-collection)** which can exported and tested locally in the Postman client apart from Swagger OpenAPI.
+The REST endpoints for testing are being attached as a collection in the project source code directory under the name **[postman-collection](https://github.com/libu40/Recipe-Management/blob/main/postman-collection)** which can be exported and tested locally in the Postman client apart from Swagger OpenAPI.

 The database details with credentials to be connected are specified in application.properties file and the snapshot of that is from the below.
 ![](https://github.com/libu40/Recipe-Management/blob/main/data/images/Database_Status.png)